braz0198/choose-your-own-adventure/intro.md

 I have chosen bootstrap as my go to CSS framework.
 It's a simple and easy to use framework that can be integrated very quickly to any project.

-Addding a link to the read me file; README.md
+Addding a link to the read me  and html file;

+README.md
+index.html